Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • Many players at my club have said to me that they wish to play more singles.
 In this conversation I always asked them if they would be happy to mark in a singles tournament and they always said they would.

-• I experimented with a variety of draws and tried playing a four game afternoon singles comp internal to my club.
+• I experimented with a variety of draws and in 2008 tried playing a four game afternoon singles comp internal to my club.
 This afternoon included set play semifinals and finals.

 • What follows is the method we used